Annette Bening: 1986–1999: Initial work, breakthrough and rise to prominence

-2000s
+2000–2014: Established actress

+Bening starred in other films, including In Dreams (1999) and What Planet Are You From?
+(2000).
 Bening played Sue Barlow in Open Range (2003).
-She played the title role in Being Julia (2004), in which she won a Golden Globe, NBR Best Actress, was a runner-up for NYFCC and was nominated by SAG and for the Academy Award for her performance.
-She was nominated for a Primetime Emmy Award for her role of Jean Harris the 2005 HBO film Mrs. Harris.
-She replaced Julianne Moore and starred in the film adaptation of Running with Scissors (2006), for which she was nominated for a Golden Globe.
+She earned critical acclaim for playing the eponymous lead in the comedy-drama Being Julia (2004).
+Her performance in the film earned her first Golden Globe Award for Best Actress – Motion Picture Comedy or Musical, in addition to her second nominations for the Academy Award for Best Actress and the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Leading Role.
+She received nominations for the Primetime Emmy Award for Outstanding Lead Actress in a Limited or Anthology Series or Movie and the Golden Globe Award for Best Actress – Miniseries or Television Film for her role of Jean Harris in the HBO film Mrs. Harris (2005).
+She replaced Julianne Moore and starred in the film adaptation of Running with Scissors (2006), for which she earned her third nomination for the Golden Globe Award for Best Actress – Motion Picture Comedy or Musical.
 Bening starred in The Women (2008) remake.
 In 2009, Bening starred in a new interpretation of the Euripides classic Medea at UCLA's Freud Playhouse.
 She received positive reviews for her performance in the independent film Mother and Child (2009).

-2010s

 In 2010, she starred in The Female of the Species, Joanna Murray-Smith's comedy, at the Geffen Playhouse in Los Angeles.
 Later that year, Bening received critical acclaim for her performance in The Kids Are All Right; a reviewer said that she "deserves an Oscar" and another praised her "sublime" performance.
-For her role Bening won a Golden Globe, NYFFC Best Actress, and was runner-up for a NSFC award.
-She was also nominated for a SAG award, a BAFTA award, and for the Academy Award for the performance.
+For her role, Bening won her second Golden Globe Award for Best Actress – Motion Picture Comedy or Musical.
+She also received nominations for the BAFTA Award for Best Actress in a Leading Role and the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Leading Role, in addition to her third nomination for the Academy Award for Best Actress.

 In 2012, Bening's audiobook recording of Virginia Woolf's Mrs. Dalloway was released at Audible.com.
 In 2014, she starred in Shakespeare's King Lear at the Delacorte Theater in Central Park, as part of the Public Theatre's Free Shakespeare in the Park.
 It marked her first New York stage appearance in twenty years.
-Bening starred in Dan Fogelman's 2015 American comedy drama, Danny Collins, with Al Pacino.
-In 2016, Bening starred in Mike Mills's comedy drama 20th Century Women alongside Elle Fanning, Greta Gerwig, and Billy Crudup.
-She earned a Golden Globe nomination for her performance In 2017, she appeared in Film Stars Don't Die in Liverpool as Gloria Grahame alongside Jamie Bell, Vanessa Redgrave, and Julie Walters.
-She was nominated for a BAFTA Award for Best Actress in a Leading Role for her performance.
+Bening starred in Dan Fogelman's 2015 American comedy drama Danny Collins with Al Pacino.